Benasin/Pneumonia-Detector/README.md

 # Pneumonia-Detector
-A Pneumonia Detector with GUI using CNN VGG16
+A Pneumonia Detector with GUI using CNN VGG16 I coded for a highschool contest